 To be successful, a passive solar home design must include some basic elements that work together:

 - Properly oriented windows.
 Typically, windows or other devices that collect solar energy should face within 30 degrees of true south and should not be shaded during the heating season by other buildings or trees from 9 a.m. to 3 p.m. each day.
 During the spring, fall, and cooling season, the windows should be shaded to avoid overheating.
+Be sure to keep window glass clean.

 - Thermal mass.
 Thermal mass in a passive solar home -- commonly concrete, brick, stone, and tile -- absorbs heat from sunlight during the heating season and absorbs heat from warm air in the house during the cooling season.
 Other thermal mass materials such as water and phase change products are more efficient at storing heat, but masonry has the advantage of doing double duty as a structural and/or finish material.
 In well-insulated homes in moderate climates, the thermal mass inherent in home furnishings and drywall may be sufficient, eliminating the need for additional thermal storage materials.
+Make sure that objects do not block sunlight on thermal mass materials.

 - Distribution mechanisms.
 Solar heat is transferred from where it is collected and stored to different areas of the house by conduction, convection, and radiation.
 In some homes, small fans and blowers help distribute heat.
 Conduction occurs when heat moves between two objects that are in direct contact with each other, such as when a sun-heated floor warms your bare feet.
 Convection is heat transfer through a fluid such as air or water, and passive solar homes often use convection to move air from warmer areas -- a sunspace, for example -- into the rest of the house.
 Radiation is what you feel when you stand next to a wood stove or a sunny window and feel its warmth on your skin.
 Darker colors absorb more heat than lighter colors, and are a better choice for thermal mass in passive solar homes.